-I've therefore been a Quentin Tarantino obsessive for half of my life.
+I've therefore been a Quentin Tarantino obsessive for nearly half of my life.
 Every new film is eagerly awaited, and every one eagerly defended (in my head anyway) from the queue of critics lining up to dismiss his latest creation.
 Too violent, too oblique, too self reverential, too exploitative.
 Too clever even!
 All criticisms and many more have passed his way.

 Can we just say he's a terrible actor, especially when starring in his own films, and move on?!
 As well as writing and directing all of his films, he's also acted in cult classics such as Four Rooms, From Dusk til Dawn and Desperado both of which were directed by his lifelong friend Robert Rodriguez.
 Tarantino has also guest directed on both "Four Rooms" (hugely underrated film) and "Sin City", as well as writing classics such as "True Romance" (directed by Tony Scott), "Natural Born Killers" (directed by Oliver Stone) and "From Dusk til Dawn" (directed by Robert Rodriguez).